 Part of the charm of your child’s smile is those delicate, diminutive baby teeth.
 We enjoy those smiles while we can, because soon enough, primary teeth make way for the adult teeth that will last your child a lifetime.
-So you might be surprised if Dr. Wilma Shen DDS and our team recommend a crown for your child’s baby tooth.
+So you might be surprised if our doctor and our team recommend a crown for your child’s baby tooth.
 Is this procedure necessary when the tooth is going to fall out eventually anyway?

 Yes, it really is.
 If a primary tooth is lost before its normal lifespan, several problems can arise.